US STOCKS-Wall St higher as tech, energy gain; Fed in focus

 By Yashaswini Swamynathan

-Sept 21 Wall Street rose on Wednesday, helped by gains in technology and energy stocks, ahead of the Federal Reserve's decision later in the day.
+Sept 21 Wall Street was higher on Wednesday morning, boosted by gains in technology and energy stocks, ahead of the Federal Reserve's decision later in the day.

 The Fed is scheduled to release a statement at 2:00 p.m.
 ET, followed by Chair Janet Yellen's press conference.
 While the chances of a hike are marginal this time, investors will comb the central bank's statements for clues about a December hike.